 This Plan is Perfect for Those Who

-- Healthy and do not see the doctor often
+- Healthy and don’t see the doctor often

 - Have a nest egg to cover the deductible

-- Don’t see the value of paying more for their insurance premiums.
-Just in case they may need it
+- They don’t see the value of paying more for their insurance premiums.
+Just in case they may need it.

-- Like to enjoy fewer restrictions that come along with Original Medicare
+- Like enjoying fewer restrictions that come along with the Original Medicare health plan

 Guaranteed Issue Rights with High Deductible Plan F

 Medicare only allows some plans to enroll using a guaranteed issue right.
-The plan options available to you are determined solely by your eligibility date for Original Medicare.
+The plan options available to you’re determined solely by your eligibility date for Original Medicare.

-If you were eligible to begin Medicare before 2020, you can use your guaranteed issue rights to enroll in Plan HDF.
+If you were eligible to begin Medicare before 2020, you could use your guaranteed issue rights to enroll in Plan HDF.

 How to Compare Rates for Medicare Supplement High Deductible Plan F

 We help guide you through the process every step of the way.
 Additional questions will always come up.
-We are here to help.
+We’re here to help.

 We give you a quick and easy analysis to help you choose if this is the right plan for you!
 Comparing rates is simple.
 Give one of our licensed agents a call, or fill out the online request form.